-Selena Gomez New Song For ’13 Reasons Why,’ Sound Familiar?
+Does Selena Gomez’s New Song For ’13 Reasons Why’ Sound Familiar?

-Selena Gomez has a new song out for her next film 13 Reasons Why.
+Selena Gomez has a new song out for her next film, 13 Reasons Why.
 The song probably sounds familiar because it is a cover of Yazoo’s 1982 “Only You.”
-The singer also did an acoustic version of her track “Kill ‘Em With Kindness” for the film’s soundtrack.
+The singer also did an acoustic version of her track “Kill ‘Em with Kindness” for the film’s soundtrack.

 Selena Gomez has two songs featured on the soundtrack for 13 Reasons Why.
-The singer recorded a slow, sultry version of the original upbeat 80’s song, “Only You.”
+The singer recorded a slow, sultry version of the original upbeat 80s song “Only You.”

 After 6 years waiting to find the perfect Hannah and Clay for @13reasonswhy I couldn’t be luckier we cast these two????